UnfilteredAudio/G8GateManual/docs/hostinstructions.rst

 - Click the “IO” symbol on the right side of the window to show the input/output section.
 - Go to the sidechain track, and select the “Audio To” dropdown, changing “Master” to your main audio track.
 - The subcategory dropdown menu right below this should now activate allowing you to select “3/4 G8 Gate.”
 Activating this setting will route the sidechain track into the third and fourth inputs on G8 so that you can use it to control the gate’s envelope.
-- If you would still like to hear the audio going to G8's sidechain input, create another audio track.
+- **If you would still like to hear the audio going to G8's sidechain input**, create another audio track.
 - Set the new audio track's input to the track that you are sending to G8.
 - Set "Monitor" to "In".
 Now you will simultaneously hear G8 Gate and its sidechain input.